ArdanaLabs/dUSD/docs/reasoning/minting-policies-vs-validators.md

 #### Protocol versions need to be stored in datum

 Since the addresses are the same the distinction must be kept in datum.
-This slightly increases the size of the datum and requires some main validator logic to enforce.
+This slightly increases the size of the datum and requires some main spending validator logic to enforce.

 #### Protocol Risks